DiamondLightSource/ispyb-database/README.md

 ## Requirements

-* MariaDB 10.3 or later, both a server and a client.
-See the Wiki for ideas on how to install in a particular environment.
+* Server and a client packages of MariaDB 10.3 or later.
-* A Unix-like OS with `bash` shell is assumed.
+* A Unix-like OS with `bash` shell.
 * If binary logging is enabled in the DB system, then execute this before importing the test schema: `SET GLOBAL log_bin_trust_function_creators=ON;`

 ## Installation

+1. Install MariaDB.
+See the Wiki for ideas on how to install in a particular environment.
-1. Copy `.my.example.cnf` to `.my.cnf` and then edit that file to set the `user` and `password`, e.g. `user = root` and use the `password` you set when securing.
+2. Copy `.my.example.cnf` to `.my.cnf` and then edit that file to set the `user` and `password`, e.g. `user = root` and use the `password` you set when securing.
 Optionally, you can also set e.g. `host` and `port`.
-2. In a test environment run the `build.sh` file.
+3. In a test environment run the `build.sh` file.
 This creates the database schema and applies the grants as described in the "Schema" and "Grants" sections below.

 ### Schema

+Tip: Execute `./build.sh` to create a development `ispyb_build` database and import all the schema and grants files into it.

+Alternatively, do it manually:

 Run this on the command-line to create a database and import the schema stored in the SQL files: